shelble2/EN605.417.FA/project/README.md

   - started in module 8 work.
 Generates a grid of the appropriate size filled with ints in the right range, but it doesn't follow the rules of sudoku
 - CI
+- check that the answer is correct.
+For now, just checking against answer in db

 [1] https://www.kaggle.com/bryanpark/sudoku/kernels